kashaf12/OLO/functions/README.md

 1. `startsWithArray`: Checks if a given image path starts with any of the provided user input paths.
 2. `countNegativeTraversals`: Counts the number of negative directory traversals in a path.
 3. `convertToObjectMetadata`: Converts a FileMetadata object to an ObjectMetadata object.

+### analyzeImagesWithVertexAI

+A placeholder function for integrating with Vertex AI to analyze ad images.
+This function should be replaced with actual Vertex AI implementation.

 ## Image Processing